tejaswidevi/Tableau-projects/README.md

 # Tableau-project

+This repository contains the analysis and visualizations I have created in Tableau.

 Learnt Data Visualization and Data Analytics with Tableau by solving  Realistic Analytics Project.

- covid -19 data analysis
+  # covid -19 data analysis
+#  About

+Covid -19 Data analysis in whole world and we will get know in which country we have more number of cases and also if we want analyze for specific continent it is possible and also it will be helpfull to government to predict number of increase in cases and which region need more medical facilities .

+#  Dataset

- View all my Tableau-Projects Dashboards on my Tableau Public Profile link -
+ # View all my Tableau-Projects Dashboards on my Tableau Public Profile link -

  https://public.tableau.com/profile/penmatsa.tejaswidevi#!/?newProfile=&activeTab=0

-What I Learnt in Tableau :
+# # What I Learnt in Tableau :

-To Create  interactive dashboards and publish it online to share
+ * To Create  interactive dashboards and publish it online to share

-Learnt how to connect to different data sources such as Excel, Google Sheets and Cloud Servers.
+* Learnt how to connect to different data sources such as Excel, Google Sheets and Cloud Servers.

-To Create a variety of charts including bar charts, line charts, donut charts, maps, tables and dual axis charts.
+* To Create a variety of charts including bar charts, line charts, donut charts, maps, tables and dual axis charts.

-To Create calculated fields including developing IF Statements.
+* To Create calculated fields including developing IF Statements.

-To Create sets, hierarchies and groups.
+* To Create sets, hierarchies and groups.

-Understood how joins work.
+* Understood how joins work.

-Understood Level Of Detail calculations.
+* Understood Level Of Detail calculations.

-To Create Parameters
+* To Create Parameters

-Understood how to make use of the analytics pane including using trend lines
+* Understood how to make use of the analytics pane including using trend lines

-Understood how to use dashboard actions and create interactive dashboards.
+* Understood how to use dashboard actions and create interactive dashboards.

-Learnt creating a dashboard which updates daily via google sheets.
+* Learnt creating a dashboard which updates daily via google sheets.